20th Annual Conference & Trade Show

 Call for Presentations

-NASECA-WI invites you to submit an abstract for presentation at the 19th Annual Conference, “Advancements in Stormwater and Erosion Control,” which will take place virtually on February 9-10, 2022.
+NASECA-WI invites you to submit an abstract for presentation at the 20th Annual Conference, “Advancements in Stormwater and Erosion Control,” which will take place in-person and virtually on February 1-2, 2023.
 We encourage submissions of non-promotional abstracts related to projects and research in the areas of stormwater management and erosion control.

 Why should you submit an abstract for presentation at the NASECA-WI Annual Conference?